 - 1. For development orders and permits, the following determination procedures shall apply; - a.
-If an applicant desires to determine whether there is sufficient capacity to accommodate their proposed project, the Land Development Regulation Administrator shall make an informal non-binding determination of whether there appears to be sufficient capacity in the public facilities and services to satisfy the demands of the proposed project.

-If there appears to be insufficient capacity, the Land Development Regulation Administrator shall then make a determination of what public facilities or services would be deficient if the proposed project were approved.
+If an applicant desires to determine whether there is sufficient capacity to accommodate their proposed project, the Land Development Regulation Administrator shall make an informal non-binding determination of whether there appears to be sufficient capacity in the public facilities and services to satisfy the demands of the proposed project. - If there appears to be insufficient capacity, the Land Development Regulation Administrator shall then make a determination of what public facilities or services would be deficient if the proposed project were approved. - b.

-- b.
 There are certain development approvals that are ineligible to receive concurrency reservation because they are too conceptual and, consequently, do not allow an accurate assessment of public facility impacts.
 These development approvals are land use amendments to the Comprehensive Plan and rezoning requests.
 Those development approvals shall receive a non-binding concurrency determination. - c.
 Any concurrency determination, whether requested as part of an application for development approval or without an application for development approval, is a nonbinding determination of what public facilities and services are available at the date of inquiry.
 The issuance of a Certificate of Concurrency Compliance shall be the only binding action, which reserves capacity for public facilities and services. - 2.
 For Roadways the following determination procedures shall apply: - a.
 The City shall provide level of service information as set forth in the most recent Data and Analysis Report in support of the City's Comprehensive Plan.
 If this level of service information indicates a level of service failure, the applicant may either - (1) Accept the level of service information as set forth in the most recent Data and Analysis Report supporting the City's Comprehensive Plan, or

-- (2) Prepare a more detailed Highway Capacity Analysis as outlined in the Highway Capacity Manual, 6th Edition 2016; or a speed and delay study following the procedures outlined by the Florida Department of Transportation, Transportation Impact Handbook, dated August 12, 2010. - b.
+- (2) Prepare a more detailed Highway Capacity Analysis as outlined in the most recent version of the Highway Capacity Manual; or prepare a traffic impact analysis following the procedures outlined by the most recent version of the Florida Department of Transportation, Traffic Engineering Office Manual for Uniform Traffic Studies. - b.
 If the applicant chooses to do a more detailed analysis the: - (1) Applicant shall submit the completed alternative analysis to the Land Development Regulation Administrator for review, and - (2) Land Development Regulation Administrator shall review the alternative analysis for accuracy and appropriate application of the methodology. - c.
-If the alternative methodology, after review and acceptance by the Land Development Regulation Administrator, indicates an acceptable level of service, the alternative methodology shall be used in place of the most recent Data and Analysis to support the City's Comprehensive Plan. - e.
-Any proposed development generating more than 750 trips a day shall be required to provide a trip distribution model, in addition to the requirements outlined above. - 3.
+If the alternative methodology, after review and acceptance by the Land Development Regulation Administrator, indicates an acceptable level of service, the alternative methodology shall be used in place of the most recent Data and Analysis to support the City's Comprehensive Plan. - 3.
 For sanitary sewer, solid waste, drainage, potable water, and recreation and open space the following determination procedures shall apply: - a.
 The City shall provide level of service information as set forth in the most recent Data and Analysis Report in support of the City's Comprehensive Plan. - b.
 If such level of service information indicates that the proposed project would not result in a level of service failure, the concurrency determination would be that adequate facility capacity at acceptable levels of service was available. - c.
 If such level of service information indicates that the proposed project would result in a level of service failure, the concurrency determination would be that adequate facility capacity at acceptable levels of service was not available at the date of application or inquiry.